-One of the more successful and best examples of guerrilla attrition by the Native Americans was their raids on the Bully Bueno Mine.
+One of the most successful and best examples of guerrilla attrition by the Native Americans was their raids on the Bully Bueno Mine.

 George Vickroy thought he was on his way to making millions of dollars when he first heard of the gold deposits just north of an area that would become Goodwin, Arizona.
-Instead he found finacial ruin.
+Instead, he found financial ruin.

 His public accounting of the losses incurred by him and the rest of the stockholders of the Walnut Grove Mining Company offers an insight into how the Indians successfully stopped the mine from opening for a decade and a half.